hanabi/hanabi.github.io/Reference.md

   * Donald knows that he must therefore have the red 4.
 He writes a note of "red 4" on his red card.
 It is now locked in forever as that card.
 * A direct conflict is the only thing that can "break" an information lock.
 * For example, in a 3-player game:
-  * Alice has a card that is locked in as red 2.
+  * Alice has a card that is locked in as a red 2.
   * Alice receives a blue clue, which happens to touch this card.
   * It obviously cannot be a red 2 anymore, so the *Information Lock* is broken.